Tiles-uncc/Private-Projects/README.md

 https://www.youtube.com/watch?v=TKt_VlMn_aA&ab_channel=Zigurous

 ## Marble Race
 This is an original prototype game based on Super Monkey Ball.
-Link to the download is down below.
+The link to the download is down below.

 https://drive.google.com/file/d/1hn1sz4GW4pjOinl69XI0tRRzb5i3vkZJ/view?usp=sharing

 ## Platformer Prototype
 This is a 2D platformer game prototype developed in Unity.
 All assets are mine except for the coins and player model.
-Link to the game is down below.
+The link to the game is down below.

 https://drive.google.com/file/d/1aPU45ozzu0kPRFu8vstIiEBjnqDJfy5m/view?usp=sharing